skip to Main Content

 Editing videos has never been so easy

-● Log into My Mediasite, and you should see the “My Presentations” page.
+1. Log into My Mediasite and access the “My Presentations” page.

-● Open up the presentation that you’d like to edit.
+2. Open the presentation you want to edit.

 Pro tip: Note there are two links with similar sounding titles, the Edit Details and Edit Video link.
 But they have different functions.
-The Edit Link is for editing title, description, the presenter and similar information.
+The Edit Video link is for editing title, description, presenter and similar information.
 It’s at the top of the right-hand column of options for your videos.
 Edit Video is for editing videos and can be found further down the column.

 Navigating the video editor